Emma Crosby: Broadcasting career

 After graduation Crosby joined the BBC, becoming a producer on its rolling news channel, BBC News 24.
 Moving on from there, she worked for News Direct 97.3 and LBC before joining the Money Channel in 1999.

 In 2001, she joined CNBC Europe and became a presenter on European Market Wrap.
 She spent some time in the United States while with the network and reported for its early morning show Squawk Box, where her mentor was Maria Bartiromo.

 Crosby joined Sky News in 2003, presenting the early morning news programme Sunrise.
 She also regularly co-presented the channel's weekday Sky News Today, and some weekend broadcasts.
 She won a BAFTA for coverage of the 2007 Glasgow Airport terrorist attack.
 She subsequently was also the channel's business correspondent and, in October 2007, became a London correspondent on the Fox Business Network.

 In January 2009, Crosby moved to the long-running breakfast programme GMTV, replacing presenter Fiona Phillips, who left the channel for family reasons after 16 years.
 On 1 August 2010, it was announced that Crosby was leaving GMTV with the impending launch of Daybreak, which replaced GMTV.
 During her time with the show, she had co-presented alongside Ben Shephard, John Stapleton, Kate Garraway and Andrew Castle.
 She and Castle presented the final edition of GMTV on Friday 3 September 2010.

 In October 2010, Crosby confirmed that she would present on CNN, before returning to BBC News.
 She began presenting on the BBC News Channel's weekend evening slot on 23 October 2010, before moving on to afternoons the following week.
 On 5 November 2010, she presented the BBC News at One and the afternoon schedule on the BBC News Channel when the BBC News schedule was disrupted due to a 48-hour National Union of Journalists strike.

 In February 2011, she was appointed a presenter of 5 News as a replacement for Natasha Kaplinsky, covering the 18:30 edition (previously 19:00) from 14 February.
 At the time, she also presented the earlier 17:00 edition, following the departure of Matt Barbet on 26 July 2012.
 In 2012, she presented a travel report from Jordan on C5's travel series called Holiday Heaven on Earth.

-On 28 April 2014, Crosby began co-hosting a new programme called 5 News Tonight alongside 5 News returnee Matt Barbet and, on 5 November 2015, she announced she was leaving Channel 5 News to have a baby; her final show was on 6 November 2015.

-As of 12 August 2016, Crosby is a stand-in breakfast newsreader (including the half hour programme, The Morning News at 06:30) on radio station LBC, sitting in for Lisa Aziz.
-She also returned to Sky News on a freelance basis in June 2017.